OtHanski/reyrey/README.md

 - Ray transfer calculation code is in the `GUI_components/raycalc` folder.
 If one wishes to implement new types of optical components for optical beams, they should be added to `matrices.py`.
 - Project documentation and planning found in docs/projectdocum.md

+# TODO:

+- Find a workaround for scatterplot autoscaling not working (matplotlib issue, does not support scatter collection)

 # Credit

 Credit to Artem Golovizin for providing the basis for the ray transfer calculations.